tiff/jshint.tmbundle/README.md

 Features:

 * Pretty UI
+* Pre-configured to be used for client side as well as server side development
 * Highlights critical errors
 * Runs tooltip automatically upon save (⌘S)
 * Validation screen opens on ⇧⌘V